DanielPCoyle/coyle-monorepo/README.md

 ## 👤 Author

-Built and maintained by **Daniel P Coyle** – Full-stack engineer passionate about chat, AI, and scalable architecture.
+Built and maintained by **Daniel P simpler-development** – Full-stack engineer passionate about chat, AI, and scalable architecture.

 ---